Skip to main content

 Vicodin use is widespread for alleviating pain from injuries and surgeries as short-term pain relief.
 Prescribed for moderate to severe pain, the opioid painkiller can be easily misused without intention.
 Accidental misuse begins to show with the signs and symptoms of Vicodin abuse when misuse continues.
 Vicodin blocks the pain receptors in the brain to produce short-term pain relief but also causes feelings of euphoria and relaxation.

 The signs and symptoms of Vicodin abuse can be apparent through the dosage being maintained by the patient.
 Those with a substance use disorder involving Vicodin have been known to take between twenty and thirty pills per day.
 Understanding how tolerance operates can explain how more Vicodin is needed to produce the same pain relief as time passes.
 This complicated process can negatively affect the heart and respiratory system.
-Fortunaely, we can help.
+Fortunately, we can help.

 What Causes Vicodin Abuse?